 Motta – 7.0: Slotted in alongside Cambiasso and attempted to be link between defence and attack, but on many occasion needlessly surrendered the ball back to Barcelona.
 However, he stayed close to Messi as he drifted infield, and was instrumental in the diminutive forward having a reasonably quiet evening.

-Sneijder – 8.0: The former Real Madrid winger came back to haunt Barcelona, keeping his head to net a vital equaliser, and the Dutchman was as ever looking to devise openings for the strike pairing of Milito and Eto’o.
+Sneijder – 8.0: The former Real Madrid attacking midfielder came back to haunt Barcelona, keeping his head to net a vital equaliser, and the Dutchman was as ever looking to devise openings for the strike pairing of Milito and Eto’o.
 A typically offensive run helped Milito net number three.

 Eto’o – 7.5: Operated from a right-forward role, and his powerful running and direct nature upset Puyol and Pique, who did not enjoy the constant attentions of the Cameroonian.
 Provided the cross from which Sneijder eventually levelled things up, and was also heavily involved in Milito’s crucial third.